Things to know

 Big Woods Area: This setting is in an oak forest and you will stay very busy with this collection of trail “play toys.”
 There is an assortment of bridges and walk-overs, logs, three water obstacles (one is a mister), jumps, hills, rocks, a knee-knocker trail, and many more.
 The sunlight filters through the trees making it a beautiful and cool place to work your horse.

-The Christmas Tree Trails: This is a great opportunity to relax and unwind.
-You’ll have several meandering options to explore; you can make it a quick trip of ten minutes or wander all the loops in about an hour.
+The Forest Trails: This is a great opportunity to relax and unwind.
+You’ll have several meandering options to explore; you can make it a quick trip of twenty minutes or wander all the loops in about an hour.
 There are a few ditch crossings and bridges.
 You may begin at the open gate into the Christmas trees and end up in our wetland area.
 A map is provided.

 Rules & Information